satbhavvoleti/satbhavvoleti.github.io/content/posts/A Pilgrimage of Absence - 3.md

 ---
 author: "Satbhav Voleti"
-title: "Nabadwip as an imagined-locus-of-Nyāya"
+title: "A Pilgrimage of Absence: 3 - Nabadwip as an imagined-locus-of-Nyāya"
 date: 2024-08-01
 showthedate: true
 wordcount: true